-Spain is a magnet for tourists all over the world, whether they are looking for soak under the sun on Costa del Sol or dance the night away in Ibiza.
-Tourism in Spain is definitely big business.
+Spain is a magnet for travelers all over the world, whether you are a culture vulture interested in Spanish museums, or a beach bummer looking to soak under the sun in Costa del Sol or dance the night away in Ibiza.
+Tourism in Spain is definitely big business, but not all corners of Spain are flooded with tourists, if you look hard enough you’ll be rewarded by secluded bays, charming villages and ancient monuments.

 Tourist season

-July and August represent the high of the tourist season but in many places the weather will be too hot to withstand.
-Equally popular are early summer and the beginning of autumn as the weather is not very hot but tourists can still enjoy the beach.
+July and August represent the highest tourist season throughout Spain, but in many parts of the country, the weather will be intolerably hot.
+Equally popular periods to visit are early summer and the beginning of autumn as the weather is cool and comfortable yet warm enough to enjoy the beach.

 Off-season?
 Well, there isn’t a bad time to visit Spain but generally the winter months (November to February) can be rainy and cold (island) so there isn’t that much tourist activity.